hamaluik/blog.hamaluik.ca/posts/2014-10-05-swept-aabb-collision-using-minkowski-difference.md

     <img src="/images/swept-aabb-collision-minkowski/velocity_a_relative_to_b.png">
 </figure>

-So; relative velocity&mdash;simple.
+So; relative velocity—simple.
 But what does it have to do with continuous collision detection?
 Well, since the Minkowski AABB is the Minkowski _difference_ of our two AABBs, it would make sense that the vector which moves the Minkowski AABB over the origin is the _difference_ (relative velocity) of our two AABB's velocities:

 ```haxe
 var relativeMotion:Vector = (boxB.velocity - boxA.velocity) * dt;
 ```

-However note that we aren't calculating this vector based on how much we need to move the Minkowski AABB to cover the origin&mdash;we're calculating it based on the current velocities of each of the input boxes.
+However note that we aren't calculating this vector based on how much we need to move the Minkowski AABB to cover the origin—we're calculating it based on the current velocities of each of the input boxes.
 Thus, there is _no_ guarantee that this vector will cause the Minkowski AABB to cover the origin and cause the AABBs to collide.
 However, **if it does**, we know that the two objects will collide during this frame!
 Kinda sneaky, eh?

 <figure>
     <img src="/images/swept-aabb-collision-minkowski/relativeMotion_noCollide.png">